EMoniSmall/ad-configure/README.md

 > [!Note]
 > What does setting it to Static do?
 > Static IP addresses are often used for servers, network printers, routers, and other devices that need a consistent address for accessibility and management purposes.
-This makes it easier to track client devices, the server does not need to assign an IP address each time for every log in, and it makes the server easier to secure.
+This makes it easier to track client devices, the server does not need to assign an IP address each time for every login, and it makes the server easier to secure.

 <h2>Testing Connectivity between DC-1 and Client-1</h2>